ietf-wg-mops/draft-ietf-mops-network-overlay-impacts/draft-ietf-mops-network-overlay-impacts.md

 Meanwhile, Internet video streaming has become part of daily life for billions of viewers.
 For many, streaming is the primary way to watch sports, entertainment, user-generated content (UGC) and news.
 It has grown to dominate Internet volume: an hour of HD video can consume approximately 1.5 – 2.5 GB, and streaming is estimated to account for 80–85% of global Internet traffic.
 The operational considerations for this growth are documented in {{!RFC9317}}.

-Early streaming efforts were focussed simply with making video available on a device.
+Early streaming efforts were focused simply on making video available on a device.
 Today’s ecosystem demands high-scale, low-latency delivery, including live events and 4K/8K streams.
 For prerecorded content such as Video On Demand (VOD) and UGC, distributing encoded content via Content Delivery Network (CDN) caches is a common technique for meeting scale.
 The IETF's CDNI working group and the Streaming Video Technology Alliance (SVTA at svta.org) have extended these architectures with services like Open Caching.

 The newest frontier is live streaming—primarily around major sports events and other high-interest broadcasts.
 These can involve tens to hundreds of millions of viewers simultaneously and impose strict latency and scale requirements.
 Live delivery pipelines are highly optimized and sensitive to changes in underlying network behavior.